Additive Bayesian variable selection under censoring and misspecification: Results for the probit model

 \subsection{Proof of Proposition \ref{prop:BFRatesP}}

-The proof follows analogously as the proof of Propositions \ref{prop:BFRatesI} and \ref{prop:BFRatesCox}.
-For brevity, we provide a proof sketch.
+The proof is analogous to that of Propositions \ref{prop:BFRatesI} and \ref{prop:BFRatesCox}.
+For brevity, we provide a sketch.
 The decomposition of the Laplace approximation to Bayes factors is analogous to \eqref{eq:BFLap}.
 Condition C3 guarantees that the probability of separation of the data converges to zero as the sample size increases, which in turn guarantees existence and uniqueness of the MLE in a sequence of sets of realizations with probability converging to 1 \citep{albert:1984}.
 Further, from Proposition \ref{prop:ConsistencyP} and Proposition \ref{prop:AsympNormP} the MLE is consistent, converges to the KL-optimal value, and is asymptotically normally-distributed.

 These results imply that the behavior of the second and third terms in \eqref{eq:BFLap} remains as in Proposition \ref{prop:BFRatesI}.
 They also imply that in the case $\gamma^* \subset \gamma$ the asymptotic expansion of the log-likelihood ratio remains as in Proposition \ref{prop:BFRatesI}, namely